samjwu/CMakeGuide/Stage2/README.md

-# Stage 2 - Build the Project with make
+# Stage 2 - Build the Project with Make

 This stage involves the steps to create a `Makefile` for the Make build system to use and then executing the `make` command.